-Director compensation includes annual retainers, attendance fees and a modest travel allowance if a director cannot travel to or from a board or committee meeting the same day.
+Director compensation includes annual retainers, attendance fees and a modest travel allowance if a director cannot travel to and from a board or committee meeting within the same day.
 The annual equity retainer is paid in deferred share units (DSUs) to promote share ownership and align the interests of directors and shareholders.

-The table below shows our director fee schedule for 2012 (unchanged from 2009).
-Donald Lowry was, until March 6, 2013, President and CEO of EPCOR, our major shareholder, and this directorship and his role as Chair of the board are considered to be part of his duties.
-As a result, he does not receive the chair's annual retainer or annual equity retainer.
+The table below shows our director fee schedule for 2013 (unchanged from 2009).
+Donald Lowry was, until March 6, 2013, President and CEO of EPCOR, our major shareholder, and this directorship and his role as Chair of the board were considered to be part of his duties.
+As a result, he did not receive the chair's annual retainer or annual equity retainer until after he retired from EPCOR and after EPCOR ceased to compensate him for his service as a director and Chair of the board.

 Component Amount

 Chair retainer

-Annual retainer \$150,000/year
+Annual chair retainer \$150,000/year

-Annual equity retainer (paid in DSUs) \$135,000/year
+Annual chair equity retainer (paid in DSUs) \$135,000/year

-Non-EPCOR elect annual retainer \$45,000/year
+Annual non-EPCOR elect chair retainer \$45,000/year

-Non-EPCOR elect chair annual equity retainer \$100,000/year
+Annual non-EPCOR elect chair equity retainer (paid in DSUs) \$100,000/year

 Director retainer

 Annual retainer \$35,000/year

-Annual equity retainer \$80,000/year
+Annual equity retainer (paid in DSUs) \$80,000/year

 Committee retainer

 Audit Committee chair annual retainer \$10,000/year

 Corporate Governance, Compensation and Nominating Committee chair annual retainer \$7,500/year

 Annual retainers for other committee chairs \$5,000/year

 Attendance fees (in person or via teleconference)

 Board meetings \$1,500/meeting

 Committee meetings \$1,500/meeting

 Travel fees

 Travel allowance \$500/round trip

+•••